 Wild Mind Artisan Ales boasts a humongous 10-foot screen and is the best spot in town to catch a game.
 The brewery is famous for quality beer and artisanal, quirky, and funky styles that they apply to all varieties, from hazy IPAs to sour blends.
 There’s even a rotating selection of food trucks for some well-needed pub grub to pair with popular beers.

 Fall is one of the best beers offered by Wild Mind.
-It’s a black IPA brewed using roasted barley, malted oats, and caramel and chocolate malts.
+It’s a black IPA brewed using roasted barley, malted oats, caramel, and chocolate malts.
 The beer is fermented with Voss Kviek and uses a blend of Citra, Simcoe, and Centennial hops that impart piney and juicy citrus notes on a smooth chocolate base.
-It’s the perfect winter beer that can also be enjoyed during the summers!
+It’s the perfect winter beer that can also be enjoyed during the summer!